jayanthkumarchowdary/RelaxYourEyes/README.md

 # RelaxYourEyes - Complete Eye Care Application

+> 👩‍💻 I'm a **vibe coder** who loves building meaningful, creative solutions.
+This project was born from that energy — a mix of passion for tech and care for wellness. 🌱

 ## 🎯 **What is RelaxYourEyes?**

 RelaxYourEyes is a comprehensive eye care application designed to help people maintain healthy vision habits while using digital devices.
 It provides real-time eye health monitoring, guided exercises, vision therapy, and intelligent break reminders.